 Beneath the Skin: Baptists and Racism, interviewed on the documentary dealing with the racism within Baptist churches, produced by Ethics Daily, 2008.

-2003- present.
+2003- 2015.
 Syndicated column for Ethics Daily, appearing bi-monthly on a Baptist run website:

 2002 – 2005.
 Syndicated column for the Holland Sentinel, appearing bi-monthly in the Editorial Section.

 2000-2001.
 Syndicated column for the Holland Sentinel, co-authored with Deborah De La Torre and titled Salsa for the Soul, appearing bi-monthly in the Saturday Religion Section.

 Dr. De La Torre has been an expert commentator concerning ethical issues on several media outlets including, but not limited to: CNN News, CNN Saturday Night with Rick Sanchez, CNN en español, Univision News, Telemundo News, NPR Michigan, NPR North Carolina, Time Magazine, The Miami Herald, The LA Times, The New York Post, Dallas News, The Houston Chronicle, The Denver Post, Grand Rapids Press, The Washington Times, The Orlando Sentinel, and The Winston-Salem Journal.
 In addition, Dr. De La Torre has appeared in international media outlets including, but not limited to: Mexico City’s La Prensa, Canada’s The Ottawa Citizen, Moscow’s CrossTalk and The Kuwait Times.

 2020 Received the American Academy of Religion Excellence in Teaching Award.